bw4sz/2013-10-09-canberra/Ben/Worksheet1.md

 Worksheet #1 - Basics of R
 ===========================
-The most important aspect to learn about R, and perhaps programming in general is that tasks are completed sequentially, building small steps into a larger script of code.
+The most important aspect to learn about R, and perhaps programming in general, is that tasks are completed sequentially.
+Large functions are objects built on small steps.
 Code is written into the script, run in the console, and plots are rendered on the right pane to visualize results.

-The goal of this worksheet is begin enganging with R on basic levels, including computing arithmatic, saving objects, subsetting vectors.
+The goal of this worksheet is begin enganging with R on basic levels, including computing arithmatic, saving objects, and subsetting vectors.

 Basic Math
 ---------